 On the other hand, the Hario V60 is inexpensive to average in price, running $8-30 depending on material and size, with the plastic Size 01 Hario V60 retailing for only $8.
 The Hario can be more pricey for limited editions, like the olive wood that retails around $45.
 The glass version, which is our personal favorite, retails for $28.

 While the AeroPress is more expensive than the Hario V60, there are very few barriers to entry and virtually anyone can use it.
 Its de-emphasis on technique and preciseness makes it a versatile coffee brewer that produces a full-bodied and consistent cup of coffee.

 The AeroPress also comes with filters, equipments stands, a plastic scoop and stirrer, whereas the Hario V60 dripper and filters are separate.
 The Hario V60 is cheaper, but making a good cup of coffee takes time and practice.
 Even then, there are many tweaks you can make to your pouring technique that might be frustrating.
 Despite that, the Hario can provide a more complex tasting cup as it can bring out more nuanced flavors that immersion brewing doesn’t.

 Between the AeroPress and Hario V60, there is no clear, better product.
 Each brewing tool offers different brew methods, brew flavor, and functionalities.
 If you are looking for a good introduction into pour over brewing, the Hario V60 is the coffee dripper for you.
-If you’re looking for an easy brewer that is portable and forgiving on brewing mistakes, then the AeroPress is for you.
-You can shop both in our brew gear section: AeroPress & Hario V60.

 - Tags: Home Brewing